 The torchlight procession has three starting points throughout the city and torches are collected from here.
 Your ticket will indicate your starting point.
 Remember this event is outdoors and warm waterproof clothes are essential.
-Tickets are not yet on sale as of September.
-They will be available from edinburghshogmanay.com Tel: 0131 510 0395.
+Tickets are on sale from edinburghshogmanay.com Tel: 0131 510 0395.

 Edinburgh Castle of Light.

 Time slots apply throughout the festive run up to Christmas.
 Dates 14-17,22,24, 29-30th November 2019.
 1-2, 5-8, 12-15, 19-22nd December.
 5.30pm to 10PM.

 An art light installation within Edinburgh Castle walls.
 Early bird discount and Historic Scotland members discount.
 On the day prices: Adults £22, children 5-15 years, £13.50, and family tickets 2 adults and 2 children £64. www.edinburghcastle.scot

 Edinburgh Zoo is delighted to announce the return of the Giant Lanterns of the Lost World which will run from November 15th 2019 to January 26th 2020.